MP Estate Planning UK

 By regularly reviewing your estate plan, you can:

-• Update beneficiary designations to reflect changes in your personal circumstances.
+• Update beneficiary designations to reflect changes in your family — particularly important for blended families where the RNRB conditions must be carefully managed.

 Signs That Your Estate Plan Needs Updating

-There are several signs that indicate your estate plan may need updating.
-These include:
+There are several clear signs that indicate your estate plan needs a professional review:

 SignDescription

-Reviewing your will and estate plan regularly is crucial to ensure that it remains aligned with your goals and circumstances.
-By doing so, you can protect your family’s assets and ensure that your wishes are respected.
+Reviewing your will and estate plan regularly — ideally every three to five years, or after any significant life event — is crucial to ensure that it remains aligned with your goals, maximises all available IHT reliefs, and protects your family’s assets.

 Professional Guidance and Resources